Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Summary and Discussion

 Despite the ability of the \acrshort{nn} to correct the storm surge predictions, there were some unexpected constraints in the correction process.
 First, we learned the relevance of using datasets that are continuous in time and rely on the exact same model setup for the whole period.
 For instance, we could not transfer learning using \acrshort{nn}s from the hindcast to the operational model, as the original intention was, because of slight differences in the datasets.
 This was a problem even though both datasets were generated with the same modeling system, \acrshort{roms}, with the same setup and bathymetry and parameterizations.
 A possible explanation for why we did not succeed in transferring learning is that the output from \acrshort{roms} relies on the atmospheric forcing and how the model is initialized.
 The hindcast is initialized once a year, and uses all the data available a posteriori over the whole year to be optimized.
 In contrast, the operational model is initialized every 12 hours and, naturally, uses only data that are already available by the time the forecast is run.
 Since we were not able to apply transfer learning from the NORA-SS to Nordic4-SS, we had to split an already short forecast sample to train and test the \acrshort{nn}s.
 In other words, we had much less data to correct Nordic4-SS than we initially thought.
 It must also be mentioned that enough data is essential not only for the training process but for testing the results, because the \acrshort{rmse} is sensitive to the number of events in the test sample, which varies from year to year.

-All the experiments conducted were based on the residual learning framework, which consists of learning the deviation of the predicted storm surge values from the observed values, instead of estimating the actual \acrshort{ssh}s as previous studies do \citep[e.g., ][]{bruneau_et_al_2020, tiggeloven_et_la_2021, bajo_2010}.
+All the experiments conducted were based on the residual learning framework, which consists of learning the deviation of the predicted storm surge values from the observed values, instead of estimating the actual \acrshort{ssh}s as previous studies do \citep[e.g., ][]{bruneau_et_al_2020, tiggeloven_et_la_2021, bajo_2010, cox_et_al_2002}.
 As such, the targets are the residuals, where the \acrshort{roms} output has been corrected using a weighted differences correction method prior to the computation of the error.
-The residual learning technique has been applied within geosciences before, but to the best of our knowledge, this is the first study that shows the benefits of learning the residuals with \acrshort{nn}s in the context of storm surge modeling.
+The residual learning technique has been applied for short-term predictions before \citep[e.g. ][]{cox_et_al_2002}.
 However, comparing the results with previous findings in the literature is not straightforward because 1) not all studies use the \acrshort{rmse} to evaluate the prediction skill of their models, 2) even when the same metric is used, we have seen that the \acrshort{rmse} and the relative improvement for data corrected with the same method have a strong spatial variability, 3) when data are scarce, the \acrshort{rmse} is also sensitive to the period chosen to train and test the models, and 4) a reduced number of studies model storm surges for lead times longer than a day.
 For this reason, we assessed the performance of the \acrshort{ml} models by comparing the corrected data to Nordic4-SS predictions without \acrshort{ml} correction.